zhukov/webogram/README.md

 ## Contribute

-You can help this project by reporting problems, suggestions, or contributing to the code.
+You can help this project by reporting problems, suggestions, localizing it or contributing to the code.

 ### Report a problem or suggestion

 Go to our [issue tracker](https://github.com/zhukov/webogram/issues) and check if your problem/suggestion is already reported.
 If not, create a new issue with a descriptive title and detail your suggestion or steps to reproduce the problem.

+### Localization

+If you don't see your native language available for Webogram and you can help with translation, please join [Telegram Web project on Transifex](https://www.transifex.com/organization/telegram/dashboard).

+To test your translation live, use [Localization guide](/app/js/locales/README.md).

 ### Contribute to the code